-Hiking sticks are also extremely helpful; I can’t emphasize that enough, especially for one challenging descent on Day 3.
+Hiking sticks are also extremely helpful; I can’t emphasize that enough.
 Even if you’re super fit, I advocate for hiking sticks to help your knees.
 A couple of people who did this trek in 17 hours used hiking sticks.

 As for optimal length of hiking sticks, when you’re gripping the top of the hiking sticks, the angle between your forearm and arm (or angle of elbow) should be 90 degrees.
 And if the hiking sticks have straps attached to them, these straps should wrap around near where your wrists / forearms are so that you can put more of your weight on the sticks.

-Also, the park rangers told us before the trek that we should have shoes that have ankle support given that you walk on a glacier at some point.
+The park rangers told us before the trek that we should have shoes that have ankle support given that you walk on a glacier at some point.
 We walked with regular hiking shoes and were fine.
 But as I’ve found out later, hiking boots (with good, high ankle support) are particularly useful if you’re carrying a heavy backpack.
 This usefulness is not as profound if you’re just doing a day-hike with a low weight backpack.
 So consider getting good hiking boots, but know that they’re not necessary.

 The trek is easily to be found in good weather, but can get difficult.
 Weather in Patagonia in general is unpredictable because of the influence of the massive ice masses.
 In a span of 30 minutes, it can literally go from sunny, to rain/snow, and back to sunny.